rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_ultimate_member_sorting_sqli.md

 ## Options

 ### DIR_ID_MIN and DIR_ID_MAX
 These options specify the range of `directory_id` values used to bruteforce the ID during the SQL injection attack.
 By default, they are set from 1 to 100, but you can adjust this range based on your target.

 ### COUNT
 This option specifies the number of rows to retrieve from the database during the SQL injection attack.
 For example, setting `COUNT` to 5 will retrieve 5 rows from the `wp_users` table.

+### PAGE_ID_MIN and PAGE_ID_MAX
+These options specify the range of `page_id` values used to locate the pages containing the nonce required for the SQL injection.
+By default, they are set from 1 to 20, but you can adjust this range based on your target.

 ## Scenarios